robguilarr/robguilarr/README.md

 - I'm a Junior Data Analyst with Engineering skills and a self-learning attitude.
 With experience in consulting, consumer goods, and virtualization technology industries.
 Who as an add-on has great enthusiasm for the Software Entertainment industry, in how data analytics can improve it as a business, using pre-development analytics, live metrics, and acquisition/retention analysis; for indie markets and big publishers.

-If you want to contact me, you can find the contact information in the next section.
+If you want to contact me, you can find more information in the next section.

 - Website | [https://robguilar.com](https://www.robguilar.com "Visit Portfolio Website")